trepichio/trepichio/README.md

 * Completed two coding bootcamps by September 2020 - (see certificate links below)
   - [Fullstack Banco Carrefour by Digital Innovation One](https://certificates.digitalinnovation.one/CEF2EC51) - ✔️**done!**
   - [NodeJS Web Developer by Digital Innovation One](https://certificates.digitalinnovation.one/48CEDE47) - ✔️**done!**
-* Colaborated with DIO community in Discord mentoring some fellow members how to code, logic basics and [solve some coding challenges](https://github.com/trepichio/DIOBootcampNodejs-Desafios).
+* Contributed with DIO community in Discord mentoring some fellow members how to code, logic basics and [solve some coding challenges](https://github.com/trepichio/DIOBootcampNodejs-Desafios).
 * Learned PHP and Laravel 7 and built a Vue Web App (decoupled Frontend and Backend) using Service-Repository Pattern) demanded by employer at the time.
 * Built 2 side-projects for optimize support team's work at company I worked at that time:
   * Learned [AutoIt](https://www.autoitscript.com/site/) language and built a useful [Testing tool](https://github.com/trepichio/AUTOIT-FRENTE-LANCA-TOUCH/tree/master/media) for employer's Delphi software.